Gapuwiyak

 Success is measured by the number of patients we can treat and ensure their vision is restored through surgical intervention.
 We also measure our success based on the number of post-operative smiles.

-The team who coordinates the IRIS Program have a depth of experience in delivering health services in regional, rural, and remote Australia.
+The IRIS team have considerable experience delivering health services in regional, rural and remote Australia.

 We focus on addressing local constraints for the delivery of eye health services and ensuring patient care is the core focus.